saspy-bffs/wuss-2022-how-git-notes/README.md

 ##### Managing Code Repositories:

-- Repo (created using the GitHub web interface, or using the Git CLI with `git init`):
+- Repo (created using the GitHub web interface, or using the Git CLI with `git init`): Repo is short for code repository (a central location in which data is stored and managed.)

-- Fork (typically created using the GitHub web interface only):
+- Fork (typically created using the GitHub web interface only): an independent copy of a repo in github

 - Local Clone (typically created using the Git CLI with `git clone` only):

-- Branch (created using the GitHub web interface, or using the Git CLI with `git branch` or `git checkout`):
+- Branch (created using the GitHub web interface, or using the Git CLI with `git branch` or `git checkout`): a copy within a repo we can use to make changes

 ##### Managing Code Edits: